 When you drive up to the headquarters at South Llano River State Park you’re greeted with a small gated house, a windmill, and you walk through the gate to get to the front door.
 This was once the meager home of the Buck family who sold this ranch land to the Texas Parks & Wildlife in 1977.

-Walter White Buck Jr. left the land to his son who maintained it and learned to cultivate the land even through some of the harshest conditions.
+Walter White Buck Jr. left the land to his son who maintained it and learned to cultivate the land even though some of the harshest conditions.
 Heads of cattle and the pecan trees were his responsibilities, and according to the TPWD website, ‘harvested 75, 000 pounds of pecans’ in some of the best years.

 These trees are still on the property along with the amazing views of plateaus in the distance, the Llano river through the park, and if you’re lucky some Rio Grande turkeys roosting.

-We must be thankful for the Texas land owners that saw the importance of conserving these lands, and grateful that we have the opportunity to enjoy them.
+We must be thankful for the Texas landowners that saw the importance of conserving these lands, and grateful that we have the opportunity to enjoy them.